codeup-germain/capstone/README.md

 - Split the data into X and y groups and into train and test datasets.
 - Utilized cross validation and grid search.
 - Created optimized random forest classifier.
+- Best performing fe
+- Refit the best performing model on our entire train dataset.

 **Model accuracy**